shawngraham/chi-lab/content/authors/marc_saurette/_index.md

 ---
 # Display name
-name: Damien Huffer
+name: Marc Saurette

 # Username (this should match the folder name)
 authors:
-- damien_huffer
+- marc_saurette

 # Is this the primary user of the site?
 superuser: false